xlxs4/floop/README.md

 # floop
-A minimal lisp implemented in C
+A minimal lisp-like language implemented in C